On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

 With its 24K gold and coloured crystals, the central chandelier of Sheik Zayed’s Grand Mosque is magnificent - and within the massive space is perfectly proportioned.

 The Qibla wall faces the direction of the Holy City of Mecca.

 So as not to distract the worshippers, it is the least elaborately decorated of the whole mosque although the Mehrab niche within it is lined with gold glass mosaic.

-The 99 qualities of Allah appear in Kufi calligraphy across the wall’s 50 metre length – subtly lit by LED lights.
+The 99 qualities of Allah appear in Kufi calligraphy across the wall’s 50 metre length (164 feet)– subtly lit by LED lights.

 It is an Arab Proverb that

 If you have much, give of your wealth;